GautamSharda/Radah/README.md

 * For now, there will be at least 2 agents: Jobs & Internships Matchmaker (J.I.M) and Performs Anything Machine (P.A.M).

- * Read the issues to get started with making PRs, just simply assign an issue to yourself if it is not assigned to anyonen else.
+ * Read the issues to get started with making PRs, just simply assign an issue to yourself if it is not assigned to anyone else and you want it.

  * Feel free to create your own issues, we are especially interested in supporting all kinds of computer control agents for various purposes for now.